Regulators pledge to avoid cross-border clashes over derivatives

-LONDON (Reuters) - Derivatives regulators from major trading centers promised on Tuesday to minimize cross-border clashes over their new rules to rein in risks in the $640 trillion sector and give industry extra time to adjust.
+LONDON, Dec 4 (Reuters) - Derivatives regulators from major trading centres promised on Tuesday to minimise cross-border clashes over their new rules to rein in risks in the $640 trillion sector and give industry extra time to adjust.

 World leaders agreed in 2009 to increase transparency by requiring swaps contracts to be recorded, cleared and traded on electronic platforms by the end of this month, but not all countries are ready.